H. G. Dietz

 Some adapters preserve more functions than others.
 Consider the two M42 to Sony Alpha adapters in the above photo.
 Simple adapters, like the black one, usually disable most features because the camera body literally does not even know there is a lens attached.
 In contrast, "chipped" or "focus confirm" adapters, like the chrome one, contain a processor that communicates with your DSLR body to tell it some information about the lens attached.

 Another help in focusing is a smart camera trick called trap focus.
-In trap focus, the idea is simply that the camera is pointed and focussed at a position your subject is expected to pass through, and the camera will automatically delay triggering the shutter until the focus sensor says something is now in focus.
+In trap focus, the idea is simply that the camera is pointed and focused at a position your subject is expected to pass through, and the camera will automatically delay triggering the shutter until the focus sensor says something is now in focus.
 It was originally intended for things like capturing photos of the bride and groom as they walk down the aisle.
 However, with manual focus lenses that are difficult to focus precisely, it can be much more generally applied to cause the shutter to fire at the precise moment that your fine adjustment of the focus hits its mark.
 It is an even more useful trick when shooting handheld macros.

 Many cameras support some flavor of trap focus, although it often isn't obvious.
 Pentax seems to more visibly support this functionality than most brands.
-On the other end of the spectrum, Sony has a "focus priority" setting which prevents the camera from firing the shutter until focus is achieved -- but it is intended to simply reduce the framerate when the autofocus can't quite keep up.
+On the other end of the spectrum, Sony has a "focus priority" setting which prevents the camera from firing the shutter until focus is achieved (and many cameras default to this behavior) -- but it is intended to simply reduce the framerate when the autofocus can't quite keep up.
 Thus, Sony's focus priority option is apparently ignored when the camera is in manual focus mode.
 Despite this, trap focus can be implemented by enabling focus priority and keeping the camera in autofocus mode, thus letting the focus motor spin unproductively while you manually focus the lens mounted using a chipped adapter.
 I don't know if spinning the focus motor is bad for the camera in the longer term... perhaps a chip could prevent this by claiming it is an SSM lens rather than screw driven?

 Chipped adapters provide other benefits as well.
 Automatic exposure also may work, although the adapter chips have no way of controlling or even knowing how the lens aperture is set, so you'll need to use the aperture-priority ("A") mode and stop the lens down manually.
 One of the nicest features is that chipped adapters enable or improve the effectiveness of body-based shake-reduction mechanisms (e.g., Sony's super steady shot).
 The lens info from a chipped adapter also is put in the EXIF header of each JPEG image you capture.